braulioRam/GA-AddRemoveLabel/README.md

 # GA-AddRemoveLabel
-Action to manage labels on Github events
+Action to manage labels on GitHub events